How do I get started?

 If you get a response inviting you to an interview, make sure that you have a broad understanding of the major areas of the faculty's research program.
 Also be sure to read 1-2 published papers from the lab so you can ask specific questions about their research.
 If there are other undergraduates working in the lab already, you can contact them and ask about their experiences.

 Students conducting research during the fall or spring terms typically either volunteer or earn course credit.
-For term time financial support, students may also apply for funding through the Harvard College Research Program (HCRP), which is now administered by the Office of Undergraduate Research and Fellowships (URAF).
+For term time financial support, students may also apply for funding through the Harvard College Research Program (HCRP).
 Students may not simultaneously receive funding and also earn academic credit for a research project.